ymniquet/eQuimageLab/src/equimagelab/docs/source/index.rst

   - Version 1.3.0.

-    - HSL color model.
+    - HSL color model for lRGB and sRGB color spaces.
     - CIELab color space (with Lab and Lch color models).
+    - CIELuv color space (with Luv and Lch color models).
-    - Operations on hue.
+    - Operations on HSL and HSV hue.